Noka993/Noka993/README.md

 ###

-✨My name is Miłosz and I'm a computer science student at Warsaw University of Life Sciences (SGGW).
+✨ My name is Miłosz and I'm an Information Technology student at Warsaw University of Life Sciences (SGGW).

-🎯I'm passionate about programming, data analysis, backend development, and DevOps.
+🎯 I'm passionate about programming, data analysis, backend development, and DevOps.

 ## 🧠 Technologies & Skills